borg286/sevtech/README.md

 * Start by making some lightwells, preferably with liquid hoppers pulling from the bottom and pushing into wooden barrels.
 You only need 1 bucket of starlight to upgrade to the next tier of altar.

+* Consider doing all astral sorcery builds in the hunting dimension, as it is always night there.

 * All Astral Sorcery recipes require a minimum amount of starlight.
 Early items often need so little starlight that you can craft them during the day.
 Upgrading your alter probably needs to wait till nightfall.
 Star light increases with Y level, up to y=120.
 If making the next item in AS needs more starlight than you have at your base then move your AS stuff into the mountains.
 Use a bronze or claw pickaxe to pick up the luminous crafting table and find a higher place or different chunk.
 Higher than 120 doesn't matter.
 Once you get more advanced altars this benefit doesn't matter.

     * If you are struggling to get a bit more starlight for the altar, you can craft **spectral relays** to boost the altar.
 When placed in a multiblock structure (look in the book) with a clear view of the sky and a **Glass lens** put into it, the Spectral Relay will bring more starlight to the closest Luminous Crafting Table (or any upgraded altar) in a **16 blocks radius** around itself.
 However, multiple Relays in a 16 block radius will have **diminishing **effects.

 * Mischief of Mice's [top tips](https://www.youtube.com/watch?v=i22YPsbfego) and a [playlist of astral sorcery - bit by bit](https://www.youtube.com/watch?v=9uU67eYK_Mc&list=PLQzDSnrhrcyyZKmHp1zdj03jRbuZN7NOh)

+* For a more concise, text and image based guide see [minecraftguides.net's Astral Sorcery Guide](https://minecraftguides.net/AS/index).

+    * Notable differences between vanilla Astral Sorcery and Sevtech Astral Sorcery are the lack of world-generated Temples, the source of Rock Crystals, and the source of Aquamarine.
+Constellation paper is obtained via Abyssalcraft Ritual, Aquamarine is mined in The Beneath, and Collector Crystals must be crafted.

 ### Finding Rock Crystals